bwood/lando_notify_wrapper/README.md

 # Purpose
 Display MacOS notifications for certain [lando](https://github.com/lando/lando) commands.

 This is written in PHP after after an unsuccessfull attempt to implement it with a bash function.
-Calling lando from a bash function yielded puzzelling behavior.
+Calling lando from a bash function yielded puzzling behavior.

 # Installation
 - Copy the file 'lando' to a directory in your $PATH that is searched earlier than